 2. aov() is then applied the second time where the treatment structure is fitted as the fixed effects and the sum of the Phase 2 and Phase 1 block structures as the random effects.
 The MS and DF are again extracted from the sources of variation that were not obtained the first stage of decomposition.

-The second R function getGMat().
-This function constructs the G matrix, which is used to transform the score function and the expected Fisher’s information matrix with respected to MS, σi2, to with respected to the parameters of interest, denoted by a vector θ.
+The second R function is getGMat().
+This function constructs the G matrix, which is used to transform the score function and the expected Fisher’s information matrix with respect to MS, σi2, to with respect to the parameters of interest, denoted by a vector θ.
 Hence, if there are k elements in vector θ, the G matrix will have a dimension of m-by-k, where the element gij is equal to ∂σi2∂θj.

-The getGMat() function constructed the G matrix using getVCs.twoPhase()function of infoDecompuTE package, because the G matrix is basically the variance components structure to each source of variation.
+The getGMat() function constructs the G matrix by using the getVCs.twoPhase()function from the infoDecompuTE package., because the G matrix is basically the variance components structure to each source of variation.
 The variance components structure is the coefficients of the variance components of the expected mean squares in the ANOVA table.
 Note the getMSEst() function only extract the MS and DF of the source of variation without the treatment information.
-Hence, the variance components structures are extracted in getGMat() function has to match the sources of variation that were extract from the output of getMSEst() function.
+Hence, the variance components structures extracted in getGMat() function has to match the sources of variation that were extract from the output of getMSEst() function.

 The G matrix generated from getGMat() function is different from Richard and Kathy’s paper.
 In Richard and Kathy’s paper, their G matrix is a binary matrix of 0 and 1.
 To allow our function be more general, the G matrix that is generated by getGMat() contains the coefficients of the variance components.
 Having the coefficients in the G matrix, it allows parameter of interest, θ, to be vector containing every single term of the variance components and each with coefficient of one.
 This G matrix is used, because sometime the coefficients of the variance components are not always identical for different sources of variation in a same ANOVA table.
 Hence, this G matrix avoid of adjusting these coefficients with different linear combination of the variance component for a complicated analysis.
 Therefore, the expected mean squares σ2 is G'θ.

 The third and final R function is getVcEDF().
-This function consists of two main steps, first is to generate the newly optimised variance components and then to calculate the effective degrees of freedom.
+This function consists of two main steps, first is to generate the newly optimised variance components, and the second to calculate the effective degrees of freedom.

 The improved estimation of the variance components uses the REML technique which requires the construction of the Fisher’s information matrix and score function.
-The Fisher’s information matrix and score function with respect to σi2 is known, however, since what we interested in is the variance components θ, hence, the first step of this function is to transform the score function and the expected Fisher’s information matrix with respected to σi2to θ.
+The Fisher’s information matrix and score function with respect to σi2 is known, however, since what we are interested in is the variance components θ, the first step of this function is to transform the score function and the expected Fisher’s information matrix with respect to σi2to θ.
 Record the expected Fisher’s information matrix with respected to σi2can be written as

 Iσ2=diagE-∂2L∂σi4=diagni2σi4.

-The expected Fisher’s information matrix with respected to θ, denoted by Iθ, can be generated from pre- and post-multiply the Iσ2 by the G matrix, i.e.
+The expected Fisher’s information matrix with respect to θ, denoted by Iθ, can be generated from pre- and post-multiplying the Iσ2 by the G matrix, i.e.

 Iθ=G'Iσ2G